hesco/hesco-weave/README.md

       container => $host_name,
     }

-## Use weave::expose_docker_host_to_weave
+### Use weave::expose_docker_host_to_weave

 This class executes the `weave expose` command to assign an IP address (from hiera) to the weave interface, on the weave bridge, so that the docker host can communicate with containers hosted by itself or by its peers attached to the weave bridge.

+## Use weave::simple:: to leverage hiera data

+The `weave::simple::*` defined types in general wrap the base types, providing a narrower interface deriving the rest of the necessary arguments from hiera lookups and providing data validation.
+If you use hiera, these types will be easier to use than the base types.

-## Use weave::simple::run to leverage hiera
+### Use weave::simple::run to leverage hiera

 My `"docker_cluster::hosts::${fqdn_normalized}"` profile includes defined type invocations which look like this:

     weave::simple::run { 'weave_run rt.example.com': host_name => 'rt.example.com' }

-That defined type wraps the `weave::run` type in sanity checks and data validation to ensure that valid data is being passed from the hiera data store.
-It requires only a single argument used to key the rest of the data in the hiera data structure for the wrapped type.
+This ::simple type requires only a single argument used to key the rest of the data from the hiera data structure which is necessary for the wrapped `weave::run` type.

-## Use weave::simple::interface to leverage hiera
+### Use weave::simple::interface to leverage hiera

 my `docker_cluster::hosts::${fqdn_normalized}` profile also now includes: